Education Research Current About VU Amsterdam NL

 3. Use Mentimeter to ask questions to all students at the same time.
 This way, the online students can participate without you having to divide your attention.

-You can also choose to record the lecture without the simultaneous presence of online students.
+Integral recordings of lectures are not made or made available at VU Amsterdam lightly.
+This is because making recordings available automatically does not promote the development and well-being of students.
+Only if there are clear and convincing reasons to record lectures, can this be considered.
 The students who cannot come to campus can then watch the recording afterwards, as with regular weblectures.
 This way, you can focus all your attention on the students present in the room, making that part of the teaching as successful as possible.
 Hybrid equipment can be used to record the lecture.
 Stay close to the microphone so that your voice can be heard clearly on the recording.

-Are you not scheduled in a hybrid class, but would you still like to teach in hybrid mode?
+Are you not scheduled in a hybrid lecture hall, but would you still like to teach in hybrid mode?
 And are you somewhat tech-savvy?
 Use your mobile phone as a microphone, for example.
 Or connect a headset to your phone or laptop, if you have one.
-Log into your own Zoom session with your mobile phone and your laptop, for example.
+Log into your own online meeting with your mobile phone and your laptop.
 Use your phone’s microphone and laptop's camera, but mute your laptop's microphone to avoid looping of the sound.

 Hybrid Teaching